-GRA 1156 INTERMEDIATE COMPUTER GRAPHICS 3 cr. hrs.
+GRA 1156 INTERMEDIATE COMPUTER GRAPHICS

 This course introduces you to the technology of electronic art in the contemporary job market.
 Emphasis is on the development of individual skills for design studios, multimedia, illustration, and publishing.
 Prerequisite: CTS 2210 or GRA 1100.
 Lab Fee.
 (TR)